 Bonds refer to holdings of government bonds and corporate bonds that are essentially listed in an active market.
-The fair value was calculated based on the listed buying-rate of the assets on the balancesheet date.
+The fair value was calculated based on the quoted buying-rate of the assets on the balance-sheet date.
 The valuation techniques applied are based on market data as far as possible, whereas company-specific information is used as little as possible.